AqwamCreates/DataPredict/docs/GameDesignMeetsMachineLearningTutorials/EngagementBasedRewardFunctionFormulaForReinforcementLearning.md

 	reward *= engagementScore

-	if (isPlayerLosing) then reward = -reward end -- When the player is losing, the reward is negative because players generally have high chance of leaving.
+	if (isPlayerLosing) then

+		reward = -reward -- When the player is losing, the reward is negative because players generally have high chance of leaving.
 Hence, we need to prioritize the retention over the accuracy.

+	else

-	if (not isPlayerLosing) then reward -= varietyPenalty end -- Since we want the player to win, we must ignore the lack of variety in predictions.
+		reward -= varietyPenalty -- Since we want the player to live, we must ignore the lack of variety in predictions.

+	end

 	local predictedAction = EventModel:reinforce(stateVector, reward)